iGio90/arm_utils/README.md

 A small collection of py functions which are intended to reproduce some arm instruction.
-Useful when reverse engineering functions (crypto/hashers)
+Useful when reverse engineering things like crypto and hashers... always had to write some of those... too much redundancy